schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 Here's what happens here:

 First we get the reading of the line follower and assign it to variable "line\_sensor\_status".
 Then we check the value of this variable, which is actually the sensor reading.
-Like we said earlier it can be either 0, 1, 2 or 3.
+As we said earlier it can be either 0, 1, 2 or 3.
 We choose to turn on the mBot LEDs according to this value: If it is 0, we know that both sensors are on the black line, so we turn both LEDs off.
 Else, if it is 1, we know that the right sensor sees the white paper, so we turn the right LED on.
 Else, if it is 2, we know that the left sensor sees the white paper, so we turn the left LED on.
 Else, it must be 3, meaning that both sensors see the white paper, and we turn both LEDs on.
 And that, over and over again, getting each time a new reading, and having the LEDs shine accordingly.

 Let's "Upload to Arduino" now, and check the program.
-We place the line follower module of the mBot on the line and experiment with it: move it a little to the left, a little to the right, so that the sensors get on and off the black line, and we should notice that the LEDs are turned on and off accordingly, indicating what is it that the two sensors see: the black line or the white paper.
+We place the line follower module of the mBot on the line and experiment with it: move it a little to the left, a little to the right, so that the sensors get on and off the black line, and we should notice that the LEDs are turned on and off accordingly, indicating what it is that the two sensors see: the black line or the white paper.

 And since we have done all this interesting work, let's don't forget to save the program: File &gt; Save Project as and give it the name "Line sensor with LEDs".